sokol815/PT_Tracker_Graph/README.md

 Currently at 1.2.4.0

-Use tracker.js to display a line-graph of your profit %
+Use tracker.js to display a line-graph of your profit % use tracker.minifed.js if you're running into space issues (cjs for example)

 ![Screenshot of Functionality](https://i.imgur.com/sf1qHk5.png "Graphs on the DCA screen")